yuhangwoo/DashDAGView/README.md

 # DashDAGView
 DashDAGView is a website for visualizing the directed acyclic graph structure and the information of transactions in the DAG-FL.

-You should define anothor py file using zmq send message to 'Dash-DAG-View.py' through port '5411'.
+You should define anothor py file that using zmq send message to 'Dash-DAG-View.py' through port '5411'.
 Example as follows

 ```
 import zmq